ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/aws-lambda/secrets-manager.markdown

 {WARNING: AWS Secrets Manager Incurs a Cost}
 While AWS Secrets Manager is the most secure way to load a client certificate, it does incur a cost.
 Learn more about [how much it will cost to store secrets][aws-secrets-pricing] for your application.

-If you do not wish to use this method, you can still co-locate and deploy your `.pfx` file using the `RavenSettings.CertFilePath` option.
+If you do not wish to use this method, you can still use the PEM certificate option using environment variables through the `RavenSettings.CertPublicKeyFilePath` and `RavenSettings.CertPrivateKey` settings.
 {WARNING/}

 Before continuing, make sure you have:

 - The [AWS CLI][aws-cli] installed
 - A configured AWS local environment
-- Your RavenDB client certificate with password (`.pfx` file) or PEM file
+- Your RavenDB client certificate with password (`.pfx` file) or PEM-encoded `.crt` and `.key` files
 - Your IAM role name used by your AWS Lambda function(s)
 - Your AWS account ID number